scps950707/scps950707.github.io/source/_posts/cvm.md

 ### ARM

-There is an issue when compiling CVM, discussed in this slide
+There is an issue needed to concern when running CVM on ARM devices.

 {%pdf  https://www.dropbox.com/s/p5o9yr6h9p5t8uk/0125.pdf?raw=1 %}